 The track hosts just the one meeting per year, on the first Saturday of June each year.

 Fannie Bay racecourse is infamous for the Darwin Cup held after a massive eight day carnival on the dirt.

 The Katherine race track is another track in the NT that races once a year, for their Katherine Cup meeting held in the middle of August each year.

-The track that shares the majority of racing in the Northern Territory with Darwin, Pioneer Park is infamous for the Alice Springs Cup carnival held in late April / early May.
+The Alice Springs horse racing track that shares the majority of racing in the Northern Territory with Darwin, Pioneer Park is famous for the Alice Springs Cup carnival held in late April / early May.

 Located 500kms north of Alice Springs, the club hosts one meeting each year in mid-May a fortnight after the Alice Springs Cup carnival concludes.